Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Introduction

-In this way, a natural idea is to apply the $\nabla$-derivative on \eqref{eqintelintro}.
-Nevertheless, a serious obstruction is due to the presence of $\sigma$ in the upper bound of the $\DD$-integral in \eqref{eqintelintro}.
-In fact, we will exhibit a counter-example (see Example~\ref{ex1}) showing that we cannot $\nabla$-differentiate the integral Euler-Lagrange equation~\eqref{eqintelintro} on general time scales.
+that encompasses both the classical continuous case~\eqref{eqcontintroel} and the (nonshifted) discrete case~\eqref{eqnonshiftdiscrintro}.
+Towards this goal, a difficulty emerges due to the presence of $\sigma$ in the upper bound of the $\DD$-integral in \eqref{eqintelintro}.
+In fact, we will exhibit a counter-example (see Example~\ref{ex1}) showing that we cannot $\nabla$-differentiate \eqref{eqintelintro} on general time scales with a general Lagrangian $L$.
 It leads us to consider a subclass of time scales.
-Precisely, we prove that the $\nabla$-differentiability of $\sigma$ is a sharp assumption on the time scale in order to derive a $\nabla \circ \DD$-differential Euler-Lagrange equation of type \eqref{eqdiffelintro} as a characterization of the critical points of the (non shifted) Lagrangian functional $\L$ defined in \eqref{eqnonshiftlagintro}.
+Precisely, we prove that the $\nabla$-differentiability of $\sigma$ is a sharp assumption on the time scale in order to $\nabla$-differentiate~\eqref{eqintelintro} and to obtain a $\nabla \circ \DD$-differential Euler-Lagrange equation of type~\eqref{eqdiffelintro}.
 Moreover, in such a case, an interesting phenomena is the direct emergence of this assumption in \eqref{eqdiffelintro} since we prove that $\omega=\sigma^\nabla$.